olhanotolga/100-days-of-code/log.md

 **Thoughts:** 1h:20m spent on the Fibonacci numbers challenge.
 Not bad :)

+Also, I made it to the 100th day!
+I might do it again some time soon.

 **Link to work:** [one of the forms, private repo](https://github.com/FbW36/uib-data-contact-form-olhanotolga)